This feature is only available in the Professional release

 Content security policy (CSP)

 It mitigates the risk of cross-site scripting and other content-injection attacks.
 You can read more about it on the dedicated site for this feature.
 There is a simple tool which allows you to generate the required .htaccess code for the CSP feature according to your preferences.
-Keep in mind that when you restrict the scripts' origin you should keep in mind that several extensions (including many templates) will load their scripts off a third party CDN which must be whitelisted or your site will no longer work!
+Keep in mind that when you restrict the scripts' origin you should keep in mind that several extensions (including many templates) will load their scripts off a third party CDN which must be explicitly allowed or your site will no longer work!

 Custom error documents